davidlatwe/pyblish-topic-collection/README.md

 * Editor not only simplified, but also needs to organize them. ( Not just copy and paste )

-* Some topics relative to pyblish-base deprecated feature in forums, might not be collected.
+* Some topics relative to pyblish-base deprecated/superseded feature in forums, might not be collected.

-* If collected topic involve pyblish-base deprecated feature, notice will be made aside.
+* If collected topic involve pyblish-base deprecated/superseded feature, notice will be made aside.

 * Example code in the topic might be modified, for catch up the latest release of pyblish-base.